atifaziz/MoreLINQ/README.md

 successfully.
 If the acquisition of any one fails then those successfully acquired till that point are disposed.

+### AcquireAsync

+Ensures that a source sequence of disposable objects are all acquired successfully.
+If the acquisition of any one fails then those successfully acquired till that point are disposed.

 ### Aggregate

 Applies multiple accumulators sequentially in a single pass over a sequence.